Are you engaging a team of digital strategists or marketers to work on your business?

 Production phase and timeline - what is included and why you need to be involved?

 The production phase is the actual phase where all the deliverables are being created.
 It could include website development, video production, setting up social media channels, CRM platform etc. From the worker's side, everything should be done according to the contract and by the discussed deadline.
 Sometimes deadlines could be changed but it is important that all the changes will be discussed on both sides.
-If you, as a client, understand that providing needed information will take more time that you have expected - you need to let the team know.
+If you, as a client, understand that providing needed information will take more time than you have expected - you need to let the team know.
 Workers should inform you about any missed or changed deadline so you know what to expect.

 Tip: Unexpected things happen almost every time.
 The best practice is to add additional extra days or weeks to each of the deadlines.
 This way any delays won’t affect the project, nobody will be stressed during the process and as a result quality of the deliverables will be maintained.